Tips to Keep Allergies at Bay

 News 12 Bronx, 04/11/13

 With allergy season coming into full swing, Dr. Kiran Shah of Lincoln Medical Center provides some tips on how to control your allergies.

 - Know your allergens, whether they are flower blossoms, grasses or trees.
-Once you become familiar with what triggers allergy symptoms, you'll be in a better position to control your exposure to it.
+Once you become familiar with what triggers allergy symptoms, you'll be in a better position to control your

 - Because pollen travels long distances, if you are indoors, keep your doors and windows shut.
 In the car, drive with your windows shut.

 - Limit your exposure to allergy triggers by staying indoors on dry, windy days.
 The best time to go outside is after it rains, when pollen is cleared away.

 - Avoid outdoor activities in the early morning when pollen counts are at their highest.

 - If you have been outdoors, take a shower to rinse off pollen and remove clothes that you have worn outside.